top of page

 BROWS: Any appointments for brows including touchups.

-Discontinue any cleansers, toners, serums, moisturizers, masks or other skincare products on ENTIRE FOREHEAD for 4 weeks PRIOR TO APPOINTMENT.
+Discontinue any cleansers, toners, serums, moisturizers, masks, sunscreens, or other skincare products on ENTIRE FOREHEAD (including between eyes) for 4 weeks PRIOR TO APPOINTMENT.

 LIPS: Any appointments for lips including touchups.